CodeVA-Curriculum/twine-trail-guide/src/routes/locations/adding-images/+page.md

 * Change the link (`https://unsplash.com/photos/Na0BbqKbfAo`) to your image link you found earlier.
 You can "paste" it by right-clicking the editor and selecting "paste", or you can press `Ctrl+V`.
 * Change the words after `alt`.
 My picture is a picture of the moon, but yours probably isn't.
 Write a short sentence that describes your image.
-* If you got your image from somewhere other than [Unsplash](https://unsplash.com/), delete the word `Unsplash` from the line of code
+* If you got your image from somewhere other than [Unsplash](https://unsplash.com/), delete the word `Unsplash` from the line of code and make sure the link ends in `.jpg`, `.png`, or another image format.

 Click out of the passage editor, select the passage you added the image to, and click "Test From Here":